-Cardinal Allen is also associated with Mains Hall, his sister Elizabeth Allen being married to William Hesketh, a descendant of the Heskeths who owned Rufford Old Hall.
+Cardinal Allen is also associated with historic Mains Hall, his sister Elizabeth Allen being married to William Hesketh, a descendant of the Heskeths who owned Rufford Old Hall.
 Priest holes were discovered in the ‘old’ Great Hall at Mains and there are still priest holes contained within the Manor too.
 These carefully concealed hiding places were used by priests during the raids that were mounted repeatedly by the Protestant authorities.
 Cardinal Allen and other persecuted priests, spent many an hour hiding here in fear of their lives.

 As well as providing a sanctuary for persecuted Catholic priests, a later member of the Hesketh family ‘unwillingly’ gave food and shelter to a marauding party of Scots troopers during the Jacobite rebellion in 1715.

 The Hall has also been home to many other famous local families including the Fitzherbert-Brockholes, the most famous of which was Maria Fitzherbert, mistress and later, ‘wife’ to George IV.
 Mrs Fitzherbert, a staunch Catholic, had connections with Mains Hall through her marriage to Colonel Fitzherbert, her second husband.
 The Prince Regent, later to become George IV, torn between love and duty, illicitly courted the young Maria away from the gossip and speculation of London society.